Faculty Inquiry Groups

 - Each group must have a specific focal topic, issue, concern, question, project, or problem that it will spend the term and/or year addressing.

 - FIG funding cannot be used for curriculum development.
 Please use the regular College process for curriculum development requests.
+Faculty Inquiry Groups are not intended to be an orientation program or mentoring program.

 - One faculty member must agree to facilitate the group.
 This person will arrange and announce meeting times, dates, and locations; manage the group's finances; and make any necessary arrangements for the group's activities.
 The facilitator is also responsible for submitting a brief report after the final meeting that lists the members who attended and summarizes each of the meetings in a few sentences.